Constant-delay enumeration for SLP-compressed documents: Applications in regular spanners

-After doing this, we perform a construction analogous to the one done in Proposition~\ref{prop:eva-reduc}, in which we replace the extended variable transitions $(p,S,q)$ by the indices in which $K[p,q]$ is not the empty node.
-The proof follows from that result as well.
+After doing this, we perform a construction analogous to the one done in Proposition~\ref{prop:eva-reduc}, in which we replace the extended variable transitions $(p,S,q)$ by transitions $(p,r,q)$ where $r = K[p,q]$, which happens every time $K[p,q]$ is not the empty node.
+The proof follows from this result as well. \end{proof}